-Kungliga biblioteket, KB, is Sweden's National Library.
+Kungliga biblioteket is the National Library of Sweden.
 Our collections extend more than a thousand years back in time and are growing daily.

 We collect, preserve and make available almost everything that is published in Sweden – from manuscripts, books and newspapers to music, TV programs and pictures.
-KB is a Government Authority under the ambit of the Ministry of Education, governed by a National Librarian, Karin Grönvall.
+The National Library is a Government Authority under the ambit of the Ministry of Education, governed by a National Librarian, Karin Grönvall.

 From censorship to cultural treasure

 In 1661, a law for legal deposit was introduced in Sweden.
 It means that printers are required to deliver one copy of their material to the National Library.
 Initially, the law was an instrument of censorship, a way for the state to control citizens.
 Today, it helps us to preserve Sweden's cultural treasure.

 In the late 1900s, the law was expanded to include sound, moving images and computer games.
 In 2012, the law for legal deposit of electronic material was also added.

 Our collections currently consist of more than 18 million items.
 Most of these are stored in underground storage rooms.

 More than just Swedish

 The National Library is also a research library in social sciences and humanities.
 Therefore, we also have literature in a variety of languages on topics such as history, sociology and art.

 In addition, we collect foreign material with a Swedish connection.
 This means translated books, but also for example games by Swedish producers and films that are about Sweden.

 A source for independent research

 We do not evaluate or screen the material we collect.
 Everything is saved as it is, regardless of form and content.
 Therefore, the National Library is an independent source for research, for you and for future generations.
 Ultimately, our mission is about democracy, equality and freedom to form your own opinion.